 The Ultimate Guide on How to Use Essential Oils - Read More

-ROMAN CHAMOMILE ESSENTIAL OIL FOR ALLERGIES
+USING ROMAN CHAMOMILE OIL FOR ALLERGIES

-Properties: Anti-inflammatory, antihistamine, antimicrobial, decongestant, sedative
+How it helps: Anti-inflammatory, antihistamine, antimicrobial, decongestant, sedative

 When it comes to sorting out hay fever, Roman chamomile essential oil - another potent anti-inflammatory and antihistamine - can be used to soothe irritated sinuses and so help clear up all that excess mucus, a blocked nose and sneezing.
 A study suggests that a combination of chamomile, lemongrass and sandalwood oils can actually reduce the histamine response by almost half.